buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Machine_learning/lecture_23.md

     * Bivariate example
         * This uses a built-in example.
-        * Notice the setup for the BayesianOptimization oject
+        * Notice the setup for the BayesianOptimization object
             * look at choices for `model_type`
             * look at choices for `acquisition_type`
         * separate plots for mean, standard deviation (sd), acquisition function, with red dots for evaluation points.